Hormonal IUD and menstruation: effects on the cycle and menstrual flow

 When a hormonal IUD is inserted, women tend to experience the following menstrual symptoms:

-- Amenorrhea, an absence of menstruation
+- amenorrhea, an absence of periods

-- Very lightmenstrual flow
+- very lightmenstrual flow

 Bleeding after insertion

-Other effects: a greater risk of acne
+Other effects: greater risk of acne

-- chest pain and breast swelling
+- breast pain and swelling,

 - nausea and migraines,

-- decreased libido.
+- reduced libido.

 When is it not advisable to wear a hormonal IUD?

-It is contraindicated in cases of
+It is contraindicated in the event of :

-- It cannot be used in cases ofuntreated STIs orSTIs that have been treated for less than three months
+- In the case ofuntreated STIs or STIs that have been untreated for less than three months.

-FAQ about the hormonal IUD and menstruation
+FAQ on hormonal IUDs and menstruation

 Why do I get my period with a hormonal IUD?